hmillerbakewell/personal-values-compare/README.md

 All of this code, including the list of values and definitions, is released under the MIT license (see side-bar, or the LICENSE file).

-This website is written using TypeScript, which is then compiled to JavaScript.
+This website is written using TypeScript, which is then compiled (transpiled) to JavaScript.
+Simply running `tsc` from the main folder should compile the project.

 ## Versioning